colonyengine/colony/devref/DEVREF-lexicon.md

 *materialized* *prefabs*.
 A *prefab* is usually specified by a *prefab dsl* though it may be constructed using the *prefab* API at *runtime*.

-- **realization**: Movement of any data (which is almost certainly *materialized*) to a peripheral's memory.
-Examples are audio memory, GPU memory, etc. Additional examples includde: the physical storage disk of the machine, a network server, a virtual file system in main memory can be a location of *realization*.
+- **realization**: Movement of any data (which has often previously been *materialized*) to another (non engine) API's managed memory or to another peripheral's memory.
+Examples: writing data to audio memory via a device driver, or passing data ownership/copy off to OpenGL or Vulkan, etc. Additional examples include: the physical storage disk of the machine (*concretized metadata might be *realized* to disk), a network server, a virtual file system in main memory can be a location of *realization*.
+Data streamed directly from a source, like disk or network, straight into the peripheral's or API's managed memory, is still *realized*, just not from a *materialized* source.

 - **reification**: This is the process (often executed during the engine start) which will *reify* *abstract* data into *reified* data.

-- **reified**: A piece of information is *reified* if it has been transformed (and often copied) from the *metaspace* into a running core instance of the engine. *Reified* data can be freely manipulated by the engine and only exists for that unique instance of that execution.
-Data may be *reified* from a *concretized metapsace* as well, which could be read from disk and not even exist in the global lisp environment.
+- **reified**: A piece of information is *reified* if it has been transformed (and often copied) from the *metaspace* into a *runtime*. *Reified* data can be freely manipulated by the engine and only exists for that unique instance of that execution.
+Data may be *reified* from a *concretized metapsace* as well, which could be read from disk and never transition through the global lisp environment.

 - **reify**: The action of converting *abstract* data in the *metadata* to *reified* data in the *runtime* at engine start.